 Add the kale to a pan on medium heat with some olive oil.
 Cook the kale for 2 minutes and then add some chopped garlic.
 Saute this for a minute.

 Mix the cooked kale with the tapenade.

 Set it aside to cool and prepare the chicken according to the steps above.
 If you skipped it, simply butterfly the chicken breast, flatten it, place the filling in the middle, roll it up and tighten the chicken roulade by rolling it a few times.

 When the chicken roulade is ready, bring a pot of water to a gentle simmer on low heat.
 Place the chicken roulade in a ziplock bag and close it tightly, leaving a small part open.
-Slip a straw through that gap and suck out as much air as possible.
+Slip a straw through that gap or use a vacuum on low and suck out as much air as possible.

 Voila, a DIY vacuum sealed bag (this trip is great for packing liquids for a trip too).
 Place the vacuum sealed chicken roulade into the simmering water and cook it on a very low heat for 10-11 minutes.